terminusdb/terminusdb-docs/index/json-diff-and-patch/json-diff-and-patch-demonstration.md

 ### Define documents

 For simplicity, this demonstration represents JSON documents as client objects.
-Two 'document' objects are defined - `jane` and `janine`.&#x20;
+Two 'document' objects are defined - `jane` and `janine`.

 {% tabs %}
 {% tab title="JavaScript" %}